Living a fairytale in Tromsø

 Because our last day would mostly consist of traveling, we decided to live day 6 to the fullest.
 We booked a whale safari the night before, so had to be at the pick-up point in the harbor early morning.
 We were welcomed to the Polar Girl (boat) of Polarcharter by guide Jon.
 After a short introduction and some coffee and tea, Jon took us and our cameras out to the deck.

-It appeared to be a perfect day for whale watching, Jon told us.
+It turned out to be a perfect day for whale watching, Jon told us.
 The male humpbacks like to come out and play in this kind of weather and they gave away quite the show!
 One whale repeatedly smacked his tail on the surface of the water and another one even jumped out of the water a couple of times!
 Every time a whale popped up, I squeeled like a little girl.
 And the enthusiastic Jon joined me in my joy.
 After doing this job for a couple of years, day in, day out, he still enjoys every glimpse he catches of the gorgeous animals.
-Don’t ask me why, but his enthusiasm made the whole spectacle even more special.
-Jon was the best guide we could have wished for!
+Jon’s enthusiasm made the whole spectacle even more special.
+He was the best guide we could have wished for!
 His stories and knowledge were amazing..

 But the day wasn’t over after an amazing first half at sea.
 Because why on earth would you go to sleep in Norway when you can also be awake?